From sizes to types to qualities and more, here is everything you could ever need to know about air filters.

 Yes, A/C is used to heat and cool your home.
 It stands for Air Conditioning.
 It’s quite literally conditioning your air to be warmer or cooler.
 You’re welcome.

 Nah, you got to change that filter.
 A filter will eventually fill up with gunk and become less permeable, allowing less air through and forcing your HVAC to work harder.
 This can, at best, drive your power bill up and, at worst, burn out the motor, which again will cost you thousands.
 Second Nature recommends using a pleated air filter (you can read more about what that is below) and changing it every three months.
 As stated by the Department of Energy, this will keep your HVAC system running smoothly and can actually lower your power bill by 5–15%.

 So what does this all get me?
 Well, a healthier home for starters, which in turn delivers a healthier you.
 Filters catch allergy inducing pollutants like pollen and dust, but they also catch pathogens like bacteria if you’re using a sufficient quality filter.
-According to a NAFA Foundation Report, the use of a high MERV can significantly reduce the risk of contracting infectious diseases such as influenza, rhinovirus (common cold), and tuberculosis.
+According to a NAFA Foundation Report, a filter with a high MERV rating can significantly reduce the risk of contracting infectious diseases such as influenza, rhinovirus (common cold), and tuberculosis.
 According to the study, upgrading from a MERV 4 filter to a MERV 13 filter can cut the risk of contracting influenza almost in half.
 Just from using a different air filter.
 So pick a quality filter and get started protecting the air in your home.